 Costa Brava is a beautiful region in Spain, whose name literally translates to rugged or wild coast.
 Though there is still plenty to see and do inland, the coastline is definitely its greatest attraction.
+With that said, there are plenty of things to do in Costa Brava along the coast.
 Our family loves being near the water, which is why the coastal town of Tamariu was the perfect home base for our celebratory week in Costa Brava.
 My step-mother had just recently retired, my father has a milestone birthday in the coming weeks, and Sam and I were reminiscing on the one year anniversary of when we left the US to become full-time travelers!
 What better way to celebrate the good life than with a family vacation along the coast in Costa Brava?!

 Hiking Along the Coast in Costa Brava

 Mere steps away from our apartment in Tamariu was the start of one of many coastal walking trails in Costa Brava.
 Leading away from the beach and along the coast to the south is a trail that gets you scrambling over rocks and takes you through a coastal forest.
 The path is well marked with a series of white and red stripes leading the way and X-marks clearly indicating where not to venture.
 At the terminus of this portion of the coastal hike is a steep series of switchbacks leading down to a rocky cove, Cala Pedrosa.
 There is a small (cash-only) restaurant serving up beverages, snacks, and full meals.
 It’s not cheap, but considering its location, you’re paying for the views and their effort to bring in the supplies.
 The hike from Tamariu to Cala Pedrosa takes about 30 minutes and will leave you breathless both from exertion and the stunning scenery.